Monocular Dynamic Gaussian Splatting is Fast and Brittle but Smooth Motion Helps

 *Brown University †NVIDIA Research ‡Stanford University

-Dataset Paper Code
+Dataset Arxiv Code

 Dynamic Gaussians typically originate from static 3DGS by adding a Dynamics module.